kubernetes-sigs/gateway-api-inference-extension/site-src/guides/troubleshooting.md

       name: my-inference-pool
 ```

-## 503 Service Unavailable
+## 502 Bad Gateway or 503 Service Unavailable
-### `upstream connect error or disconnect/reset before headers. reset reason: remote connection failure, transport failure reason: delayed connect error: Connection refused`
+### `upstream connect error or disconnect/reset ...`
+The gateway can return an error when it cannot connect to its backends.
 This error indicates that the gateway successfully identified the correct model server pod but failed to establish a connection to it.
 This is likely caused by the port number specified in the InferencePool's configuration doesn't match the port your model server is listening on.
 The gateway tries to connect to the wrong port and is refused.

 **Solution**: Verify the port specified in your InferencePool matches the port number exposed by your model server container, and update your InferencePool accordingly.

+## 503 Service Unavailable
 ### `no healthy upstream`
 This error indicates that the HTTPRoute and InferencePool are correctly configured, but there are no healthy pods in the pool to route traffic to.
 This can happen if the pods are crashing, still starting up, or failing their health checks.